Vera C. Rubin Observatory: Optics

 The optics includes three corrector lenses to reduce aberrations.
 These lenses, and the telescope's filters, are built into the camera assembly.
-The first lens, at 1.55 m in diameter, is the largest lens ever built, and the third lens forms the vacuum window in front of the focal plane.
+The first lens, at 1.55 m in diameter, is the largest non-compound lens ever built, and the third lens forms the vacuum window in front of the focal plane.

 Unlike many telescopes, Rubin does not attempt to compensate for atmospheric dispersion.
 Such correction, which requires adjusting an additional element in the optical train, would be difficult to achieve in the 5 seconds available between pointings.
 It is also a technical challenge due to the short focal length.
 As a result, shorter wavelength bands away from the zenith have reduced image quality.